 Figure 4.2 – SHAKEN Reference Call Flow

-The originating SIP UA, which first registers and is authenticated to the CSCF, creates a SIP INVITE with a telephone number identity.
+The originating SIP UA, which first registers and is authenticated to the CSCF, creates a SIP INVITE with a telephone number (TN) identity.

 The CSCF of the originating provider adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
 The CSCF then initiates an originating trigger to the STI-AS for the INVITE.

-NOTE: The STI-AS must be invoked after originating call processing.
+NOTE: The STI-AS should be invoked after processing of call features that may impact either the origination or destination number.

-The STI-AS in the originating SP (Service Provider A) first determines through service provider-specific means the legitimacy of the telephone number identity being used in the INVITE.
+The STI-AS in the originating SP (Service Provider A) first determines through service provider-specific means the legitimacy of the TN identity being used in the INVITE.
 The STI-AS then securely requests its private key from the SKS.

-The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds an Identity header field per [RFC 8224] using the Caller ID in the P-Asserted-Identity header field.
+The SKS provides the private key in the response, and the STI-AS signs the INVITE and adds Identity header field(s) per [IETF RFC 8224] using the Caller ID in the P-Asserted-Identity header field.

-The STI-AS passes the INVITE back to the SP A’s CSCF.
+The STI-AS passes the INVITE back to SP A’s CSCF.

 The originating CSCF, through standard resolution, routes the call to the egress IBCF.